ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 (1/2) Stage this hunk [y,n,q,a,d,j,J,g,/,e,?]?
 {%- endhighlight -%}

-Git is telling us that they found two hunks and this is the first one - see this in the last line.
-I just changed the font name of "Geordia-Bold" to "Geordia".
+Git is telling us that they found two hunks, and this is the first one - see this in the last line.
+I just changed the font name "Geordia-Bold" to "Geordia".
 This is the first commit that I want to make.
-But can I do this?
+But how can I do this?
 Note that in the last line exists a lot of options (y,n,q,a,d,j,J,g,/,e,?).
 Each of them is responsible for taking some action.
-I choose the last one to see the Git help about these commands.
+I choose the last one to see the Git help with these commands.
 Just type `?`:

 {%- highlight diff -%}
 (1/2) Stage this hunk [y,n,q,a,d,j,J,g,/,e,?]? ?